vqmalic/vqmalic.github.io/pages/index.md

 * Using Latent Dirichlet Allocation to explore the thematic structure of the _Standard Histories_ (正史), a collection of documents which cover Chinese history from the mythological era to the end of the Ming Dynasty.

-* Revisiting the authorship identification task for _The Federalist Papers_[^1], using a Convolutional Neural Network to get around feature engineering.
+* Visualizing the internal representations of Convolutional Neural Networks trained on texts.

 * Working with Bryant Paul, Yanyan Zhou, and Niki Fritz at the Media School on modelling aggression and behavior co-occurrence in pornography.